mfreed7/popup/README.md

 * A dedicated `<popup>` element.
-* An HTML content attribute.
+* **An HTML content attribute**.
 * A CSS property.
 * A Javascript API.

 After significant discussion, it seems that the HTML content attribute might be the best solution.
-The other options are discussed in the Other Options section of this document.
+The other options are discussed in the - [Other Options section](#other-options-we-explored) of this document.
 Here is a quick summary of the primary reason each is not an optimal solution:

-* A dedicated `<popup>` element: There is no single semantic or AX role that can be used with a “generic” popup element.
+* **A dedicated `<popup>` element**: There is no single semantic or AX role that can be used with a “generic” popup element.
 It will therefore cause issues for AT users.
 Essentially, the presentation and semantics are not sufficiently/correct separated with this solution.
-* A CSS property: There are two problems.
+* **A CSS property**: There are two problems.
 One is that a “dual class” top layer will need to be created, with `<dialog>` and fullscreen always above “developer” top layer elements.
 That precludes using a popup on top of a dialog/fullscreen.
 The other problem is that light dismiss and one-at-a-time behavior cannot be built into a CSS property.
-* A Javascript API: primarily, a JS based solution is less desirable than HTML/CSS solutions.
+* **A Javascript API**: primarily, a JS based solution is less desirable than HTML/CSS solutions.
 Too many things are left to the developer, leaving many potential footguns.

-# API Shape - HTML Content Attribute
+## API Shape - HTML Content Attribute

 A new content attribute, `**popup**`, controls both the top layer status and the dismiss behavior.
 There are several allowed values for this attribute: